7 Ways You Can Help Fight Poverty in Your Community

 5. Attend demonstrations or rallies to increase awareness

-Another way to create and increase awareness and fight poverty in your community is to attend events like demonstrations and rallies.
-These may be block parties or parades or any other kind of peaceful event that will grab the community’s attention and turn it towards fighting against systemic poverty.
+Another way to create and increase awareness and help fight poverty in your community is to attend events like demonstrations and rallies.
+These may be block parties or parades or any other kind of peaceful event that will grab the community’s attention and turn it toward fighting against systemic poverty.
 There are organizations that regularly hold events that both raise awareness, as well as stand in solidarity with those affected by poverty—and by joining their work, you may learn how to be a better advocate.

 6. Create jobs

 If you own a business or an organization in the community, look for areas you could use some help with.
 Many people living in poverty may not have had access to higher education or specialty certifications, but that doesn’t mean they don’t have skills to contribute.
-Identifying areas of opportunities within your business or organization, expanding your recruiting pool, and paying a living wage is one way to make change to help neighbors living in poverty in your community.
+Identifying areas of opportunities within your business or organization, expanding your recruiting pool, and paying a living wage is one way to make a change to help neighbors living in poverty in your community.

 7. Provide paid leave and paid sick days